hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 If set, `BESU_USING_JEMALLOC=true` will load jemalloc, if set to anything else it won't.
 If `BESU_USING_JEMALLOC` is not set at all it'll load jemalloc too (that is the existing behavior).

-Please note the inatlation of jemalloc itself must be done using symlinks, otherwise the initial besu script must be changed to provide the name of the installed libjemalloc.so.
+Please note the installation of jemalloc itself must be done using symlinks, otherwise the initial besu script must be changed to provide the name of the installed libjemalloc.so.

 In Ubunto, for instance, I used